LiliaFramework/Lilia/docs/docs/libraries/lia.config.md

 **Purpose**

 Migrates legacy config files from `data/lilia` into the `lia_config` SQL table.
 Players are prevented from joining while this runs.
-If `changeMap` is true, the current map reloads when finished.
+If `changeMap` is `true`, the current map reloads when finished.

 **Parameters**